The Lancet Neurology September 28, 2011

 Composite of major macrovascular and microvascular events

-Key result: Intensive glucose control significantly reduced the incidence of major microvascular events, primarily driven by a reduction in nephropathy, without a significant effect on macrovascular events or mortality.
+Key result: Intensive control reduced the incidence of combined major macrovascular and microvascular events, primarily driven by a reduction in nephropathy, with no significant effect on mortality or cognitive decline.

 2009